-Bentley Kapten is supporting New York City’s Administration for Children’s Services as they collaborate with schools and the education system to ensure children in foster care succeed in school.
+Bentley Kapten is supporting The Door, a nonprofit organization in New York City.
 He brings expertise and relationships as an educator, administrator, and results-oriented leader.

 - Cross-system collaboration